 You will need to access the Student Record System Self Service (Banner) page to view an online catalogue of your modular options for your BSc Education and Psychology programme.
 The catalogue provides you with a full outline of your “core”, “compulsory” and “option” module structure across your three academic years.

-Year One: For your first year, you need to access Banner to elect to take one “option” module in Semester Two, Year One.
-All of your Semester One, Year One modules are either “core” or “compulsory”.
+Year One: All of your Year One modules are either “core” or “compulsory”.
 Therefore, you do not need to select any “option” modules for this Semester, as you are automatically enrolled onto the “core” and “compulsory” units.

-Year Two: For your second year, you need to access Banner to elect to take one “option” module in Semester One and one “option” module in Semester Two.
+Year Two: For your second year, you need to access Banner to elect to take two”option” module in Semester One and two”option” module in Semester Two.

 Year Three: For Year Three, you need to access Banner to elect to take six “option” Education and Psychology modules across the year – three in Semester One and three in Semester Two.